Lage raho Anna Bhai

 Gram Sabha

-This section requires expansion with:
+This section requires expansion with: images. |

 The Gandhian philosophy on rural development considers the Gram Sabha as an important democratic institution for collective decision making in the villages of India.
 Hazare campaigned between and for amending the Gram Sabha Act, so that the villagers have a say in the development works in their village.
 The state government initially refused, but eventually gave in due to public pressure.
 As per the amendments, it is mandatory to seek the sanction of the Gram Sabha (an assembly of all village adults, and not just the few elected representatives in the gram panchayat) for expenditures on development works in the village.
 In case of expenditure without the sanction of the Gram Sabha, % of Gram Sabha members can lodge a complaint to the chief executive officer of the zilla parishad (the district-level governing body) with their signatures.
 The chief executive officer is required to visit the village and conduct an inquiry within days and submit a report to the divisional commissioner, who has the power to remove the sarpanch or deputy sarpanch and dismiss the gram sevak involved.
 Hazare was not satisfied as the amended Act did not include the right to recall a sarpanch.
 He insisted that this should be included and the state government relented.